Renewable hydrogen: EU auditors demand a reality check – The ambitious goals in the EU, their challenges and prospects – Image: Xpert.Digital

 2. Prioritization of resources

-How can the limited EU funding be used efficiently and on which parts of the value chain should the focus be placed?
+How can the limited EU funding be used efficiently, and on which parts of the value chain should the focus be placed?

-3. Industrial politics and geopolitics
+3. Industrial Policy and Geopolitics

 🚀 Importance of renewable hydrogen